AdobeDocs/express-add-ons-docs/src/pages/guides/design/spectrum.md

 <InlineAlert slots="text" variant="success"/>

-We **HIGHLY** recommend choosing to use Spectrum Web Components (or swc-react) for your add-ons since it currently offers the most comprehensive set of components and built-in benefits.
+We **highly** recommend choosing to use Spectrum Web Components (or swc-react) for your add-ons since it currently offers the most comprehensive set of components and built-in benefits.

 ## React Spectrum
 [React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html) is a project that implements the Adobe's Spectrum design language into React UI components.